-A common belief associated with infected or abscessed teeth is that they cannot be removed until the infection has subsided.
-This is not true in a large number of cases where the best option for getting rid of the infection is to remove the tooth.
+A common misconception is that an infected or abscessed tooth cannot be removed until the infection has subsided.
+This is not always the case, as in many instances, the best way to get rid of the infection is to remove the tooth.
 Infection can occur in the nerves of the tooth, roots, or gum that surrounds the area.
 The method of treatment used to treat the infection depends on the area of the infection and how much it has progressed.
 In some cases, antibiotics may be prescribed prior to removing a tooth in order to make it safe to do so.